FilippoBovo/production-data-science/resources/README.md

 This folder stores the pictures used in this repository.

-To modify them, open the `.gdraw` files using Google Chrome, modify them and export them in png format.
+To modify them, open the `.svg` files using Inkscape or other vector-graphic editors, modify and export in png format at a resolution of 220ppi.